WilliamRagstad/mini-lang/README.md

 `mini` is a minmal programming language that is built for the purpose of teaching programming language design.
 It is not intended to be a full language, but rather a language that can be expanded upon and explore new and more advanced concepts in language design.

 The language is expression-based, and is designed to be easy to learn and use.
-It has support for:
+There are support for both functional and object oriented programming paradigms.

+## Features

+The language has a rich set of features, including:

 * Basic arithmetic, logic, and comparison operators
 * Primitive data types such as `number`, `boolean`, and `string`
 * Lambda expressions and functions
+* Collection data structures like `list`, `tuple`, `map`, and `set`
+* Enum types
+* A set of built-in functions
-* Basic control structures
+* Basic control flow structures
+* Other keywords and operators

 ## Specification